josephna76/40-pm-yourself/README.md

 ## Credits

-This project was created by [Your Name].
+This project was created by Joseph Na.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.